FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 ```

 ::: {custom-style="Image Caption"}
-Sequence diagram for RetransmitReject
+Sequence diagram for RetransmitReject message
 :::

 ### Retransmission violations

-For a RetransmitRequest that the requester should have known was invalid with certainty, the sender should terminate the session.
-Terminate message with **ReRequestInProgress** code should be sent if it sees a premature retransmit request.
+For a RetransmitRequest message that the requester should have known was invalid with certainty, the sender should terminate the session.
+A Terminate message with the **ReRequestInProgress** code should be sent if it sees a premature retransmit request.

 ### Retransmit violation diagram